ls1intum/Artemis/docs/user/communication.rst

 ^^^^^^^^^^^^^^^^^

 The web notifications can be found on the top right of the page by clicking on the bell icon.
-A red number shows the number of new messages.
+A red indicator shows the number of new messages.

 |notification-top-bar|